 In February 1997, CytoTherapeutics and Cognetix, Inc. entered into a Collaboration and Development Agreement to screen selected peptides isolated by Cognetix for possible development into therapeutic products aimed at a broad range of human disease states using CytoTherapeutics' cell-based delivery technology.
-The Company and Cognetix are reexamining their relationship; the Company expects this reexamination will lead to termination of the joint project under agreement signed in February 1997.

 The Company and Cognetix have also entered into an option agreement giving CytoTherapeutics the right to option up to three of Cognetix's compounds for use in treating eye diseases.
 CytoTherapeutics has exercised its right as to one protein.
+The Company and Cognetix are presently discussing proposed revisions to their relationship under the agreements.